Galerkin Scheme Using Biorthogonal Wavelets on Intervals for Elliptic Interface Problems: Numerical Experiments

 \subsection{Examples with unknown exact solutions $u$}

 We present two examples, where the exact solutions $u$ are unknown.
 Recall that the reference solutions $u^{\text{ref}}$ will be computed using $\mathcal{B}^{S,H^1_0(\Omega)}_{3,8}$.

-\begin{example} \normalfont Consider the model problem \eqref{model}, where $a_{+}=1$, $a_{-}=10^4$, $\Gamma$ is defined as in \eqref{gamma:circle}, $f=-16$, and $g=g_{\Gamma}=g_b=0$.
+\begin{example} \normalfont Consider the model problem \eqref{model}, where $a_{+}=1$, $a_{-}=10^4$, $\Gamma$ is defined as in \eqref{gamma:circle}, $f=-16$, and $g=g_{\Gamma}=g_b=0$ (and hence both jump conditions vanish).
 The exact solution, $u$, is unknown.
+Here, we observe that even though both jump conditions are equal to zero (i.e., $g=g_\Gamma=0$), the solution still has low regularity.
 See \cref{ex:tab:circle2,ex:tab:gmres:circle} for numerical results and \cref{ex:fig:circle2} for plots. \cref{ex:tab:gmres:circle} demonstrates that the number of GMRES iterations required to reach the tolerance level $10^{-8}$ is smaller compared to the standard FEM case and is uniformly bounded irrespective of the matrix size.
-This is due to fact that the wavelet coefficient matrices have small condition numbers that are uniformly bounded.
+This is due to the fact that the wavelet coefficient matrices have small condition numbers that are uniformly bounded.
 On the other hand, in the case of standard FEM, the number of GMRES iterations required to reach a tolerance level of $10^{-8}$ doubles with each increase in the scale level.

 \end{example}